-Advent Liturgy National Farm Worker Ministry Resources
+Advent/Post-Thanksgiving Order of Worship National Farm Worker Ministry Resources

 Note: Please adapt this lectionary resource for your denominational and local church context.
 These resources and the structure provided should be re-worked for your ministry; please add hymn locations should you choose to utilize the same ones.
+Please contact Taylor Pfaff if you have any questions, concerns, or comments (tpfaff@nfwm.org).